penguinpowernz/go-ian/README.md

 You can also use the envvar `IAN_DIR` in the same way that you would use `GIT_DIR` - that is, to do stuff with ian but from a different folder location.

+## Library Usage

+The Debian package `Control` struct could come in handy for others.
+As a quick overview here's what it can do:

+- `Parse([]byte) (Control, error)` - parse the bytes from the control file
+- `Read(string) (Control, error)` - read the given file and parse it's contents
+- `Default() (Control)` - a default package control file
+- `ctrl.Filename() string` - the almost Debian standard filename (missing distro name)
+- `ctrl.String() string` - render the control file as a string
+- `ctrl.WriteFile(string) error` - write the string into the given filename

+Plus the exported fields on the `Control` struct that mirror the dpkg field names.

+For more information please check the godocs.

 ## TODO

 - [ ] tests